Pineapple Carrot Sheet Cake

 Why is it that carrot cake is always relegated to an Easter dessert?
 Is it because people associate carrots with the Easter bunny?
-This sweet, spiced cake topped with tangy cream cheese icing is delicious enough to enjoy the entire year.
+This sweet, spiced cake topped with tangy cream cheese frosting is delicious enough to enjoy the entire year.

 The origins of carrot cake